• Ways to Cultivate MIndfulness

 Multiple studies provide evidence that mindfulness meditation can improve a person’s chronic pain symptoms.21 22 Additionally, meditation has shown to improve the psychological effects associated with chronic pain.
 This includes depression and overall quality of life.
 23

 Side note: If you suffer from chronic pain, check out the meditations on the Insight Timer app specifically created for those who are experiencing constant and extreme pain.
 Often, the teachers who release these meditations have experienced or are experiencing similar hardships.
 I know it seems impossible that meditation can make this pain go away, but know that these teachers see and feel your suffering.
-They’re there to gently guide you to a place where this pain no longer becomes your identity, and you can live in a space of deep calmness.
+They’re there to guide you to a place where this pain no longer becomes your identity, and you can live in a space of deep calmness.

 Health Benefit #8: Improves Sleep Quality